-During 2023, the Board of Trustees held three telephonic meetings and four in person meetings, the Audit Committee held five telephonic meetings, the Compensation Committee held one telephonic meeting and two in person meetings, the Nominating and Corporate Governance Committee held four telephonic meetings and one in person meeting, and the Investment/Capital Markets Committee held numerous telephonic discussions to discuss potential transactions.
+During 2024, the Board of Trustees held two telephonic meetings and four in person meetings, the Audit Committee held five telephonic meetings, the Compensation Committee held two telephonic meetings and one in person meeting, the Nominating and Corporate Governance Committee held two telephonic meetings and two in person meetings, and the Investment/Capital Markets Committee held numerous telephonic discussions to discuss potential transactions.
 The Board of Trustees believes consistent attendance with a minimum of missed meetings is important in carrying out the responsibilities of being a Trustee.
-In 2023, each incumbent Trustee attended at least 75% of (i) the total number of meetings of the Board held during the period for which he or she was a Trustee, and (ii) the total number of meetings of all committees of the Board on which the Trustee served during the periods that he or she served.
+In 2024, each incumbent Trustee attended at least 75% of (i) the total number of meetings of the Board held during the period for which he or she was a Trustee, and (ii) the total number of meetings of all committees of the Board on which the Trustee served during the periods that he or she served.

 The Company does not have a formal policy requiring Trustees to be present at the Annual Meeting, although the Company does encourage their attendance.
-All of the Trustees virtually attended the 2023 Annual Meeting of Shareholders.
+All of the Trustees virtually attended the 2024 Annual Meeting of Shareholders.